Why I Hate Short Term Missions Trips

 The Bible doesn’t feed their kids.

 If you want to spend your $35,000 into my community to actually solve the hunger issue, it can be done.
 Konojel Nutrition Center feeds 60 kids a day, every day, and they do it employing local mothers.
-They could run their current program for over two years with that money.
+They could run their current program for a year with that money.
 Atitlan Organics is another organization that is working hard with local farmers on permaculture and advanced farming techniques to maximize food production and security while minimizing environmental impact.
 They’re in it for the long haul, and they would use the money that one food bag costs to provide food for a family in a sustainable way.

 Am I saying the food bags are a waste?
 Not necessarily, but if there isn’t also a solution to the underlying and long term problem, then they aren’t really helping either, because when you go home, and the food is gone, the hunger is still here.

 It should be noted; however, that it’s not usually a lack of pencils and crayons that is impeding the educational process in these countries.
 It’s often a lack of shoes (they’re required for school attendance in some countries) and uniforms.
 It’s often the very real fact that the kids’ labor is needed as soon as they are physically able, to help support the family financially.
 Rocking up with a bag full of crayons and paint makes you lots of fun to the kids, but it doesn’t help keep any of them in school.
 Not really.
 And it also doesn’t provide the skills or the options they need to go on to higher education, which is their real meal ticket out of poverty.

 If you’re interested in working with an organization that does, then I highly recommend the Cooperative for Education, which supports communities in providing books for classrooms and computer labs in the poorest villages in Guatemala, where they are needed most.
 They do it in a way that’s not a hand out and that the communities can continue to invest in for many years to come.